cbevans/usbmissilecommand/README.md

 Mashed up from USB Missile Launcher Python Interface written by Pedram Amini <pamini@tippingpoint.com>
           and  Armageddon USB Missile Launcher by Piotr Maliński (aka riklaunim), http://www.rk.edu.pl

+Thanks to iquaba and lostbutlearning for their contributions to the password function!

 Takes the best of riklaunim's armageddon class and merges it with the USB missile laucnher interface by Pedram Amini.
 I wanted to use the web server, command line interface and socket features from Pedram's code, remove the dependency on the Windows usbhid.dll, and